javarmgar/clothing_e-commerce_app/README.md

 As we are working in an Android project the Clean Architecture has been applied to the android App and some changes and adjustments were done.

-Here's a diagram of the Fetch Exercise App Architecture.<br>
+Here's a diagram of the App Architecture.<br>
   <img width="800" alt="image" src="https://github.com/javarmgar/FetchExercise/assets/21993768/0b4979b6-959d-4930-a842-cf8da93c594d">

 #### Android Components